Boston University’ 26 | Researcher in Biostatistics & Computational Methods

 About

-I’m a recent graduate from Boston University, where I received a B.A. in Mathematics and Computer Science.
-My research interests boardly lies in applying statistics and computational knowledge to address health problems, especially those related to complex diseases.
-I plan for graduate school in biostatistics, and I hope to explore causal inference, longitudinal methods, and machine learning approaches for analyzing high-dimensional datasets.
-For more information, please refer to my CV.
+I’m a recent graduate of Boston University, where I received a B.A. in Mathematics and Computer Science.
+My research interests broadly lie in applying statistics and computational methods to address health problems, especially those related to complex diseases.
+I will begin graduate studies in the Master of Science (ScM) in Biostatistics program at the Johns Hopkins School of Public Health.

 Research Interests